 Always treat people with respect, dignity, and tolerance.

-2. Don’t Air Dirty Laundry.
+2. Don’t Air Dirty Laundry

-Are you angry at your company, a boss, or co-worker?
-Do have negative feelings about a hiring company?
+Are you angry at your company, a boss, or a co-worker?
+Do you have negative feelings about a hiring company?
 Do you have strong political opinions?
 Well, don’t tweet about them!
 If you have frustrations, concerns, or strong views — privately talk to a friend or family member.
 More and more companies are searching social media for traits and behaviors on potential hires and employees, in fact, there are many cases where individuals have been fired, or a job offer rescinded after an unsavory tweet has been sent out.
 Case in point, this woman received a job offer from Cisco and tweeted out,

 “Cisco just offered me a job!
 Now I have to weigh the utility of a fatty paycheck against the daily commute to San Jose and hating the work.”